DIY Drop Cloth Pumpkins

 This year, I’m making DIY pumpkins galore.
 I’m eager to share each tutorial and idea I’ve crafted so far and today I’m sharing an easy way to make your own DIY pumpkins from drop cloth scraps.

 I’m all about easy and relaxing crafts and this simple pumpkin craft is a winner for sure.

 Want more pumpkin ideas?
-If you want to make the ticking stripe pumpkins as shown in the basket, check out how I modified this tutorial in my Ticking Stripe Pumpkin post.
+Check out my list of 15+ DIY Pumpkin Craft Ideas.
+If you want to make the ticking stripe pumpkins as shown in the basket, see how I modified this tutorial in my Ticking Stripe Pumpkin post.

 Supplies You Need for Drop Cloth Pumpkins